In-Person Parent Support Groups

 I have a really busy schedule and I might not be able to make it to all of the meetings, can I still join a Parent Support Group?

 Come whenever you can.
-You are always welcome at Parents Helping Parents.
+You are always welcome at a Parents Helping Parents Support Group.

 When can I go to a group?
-Is there a start date?
+Is there a specific start date?

 Do you provide proof of attendance?

-The group Facilitator will provide anyone with an attendance certificate for your participation in our Parent Support Groups.
+After completing 8 weeks of the group we will provide anyone with an attendance certificate for their participation in our Parent Support Groups.